quachpas/cap_flashcards/README.md

-apt install libcanberra-gtk-module libcanberra-gtk3-module apt install inkscape apt install latexmk
+apt install libcanberra-gtk-module libcanberra-gtk3-module apt install inkscape apt install latexmk apt install texlive-xetex
 ```

 #### Windows
 Install `python3` ([Installation guide](https://docs.python.org/3/using/windows.html)) and `inkscape` ([Installation guide](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape#Installing_on_a_Windows_system)).

 > It hasn't been tested yet.

 #### macOS
 MacOS comes with Python 2.7 pre-installed.
 Since this script has been tested on Python 3, please update your version of Python if it's already not up-to-date.
 You can find an installation guide here : [MacPython](https://docs.python.org/3/using/mac.html).